MASC Resources

 Active Duty: Check out the “applying to KU” section on the Active Duty page

-Visit our Active Duty page and look under the “Academic Programs for Military Personnel” section for details.
+If you are active duty and coming to KU under an Advanced Education Program, you can get the necessary enrollment information for your branch by visiting our Active Duty page and looking under the “Academic Programs for Military Personnel” section for details.

 Scholarships, Financial Aid

-Most KU military-affiliated scholarships open each spring for the next academic year.
+You can apply for most KU military-affiliated scholarships when they open each spring for the next academic year.
 Check the military-affiliated scholarships page to learn more.

 We keep track of local and national military-affiliated scholarships on our Scholarships page.
 Deadlines and criteria vary.

 To be considered as an independent student based on veteran status, the Department of Education uses a specific definition.
-There is no minimum number of days a student must have served on active duty to be considered a veteran (periods of active duty for training, pursuant to an enlistment in the National Guard or Reserves, do not qualify a student as a veteran).
+There is no minimum number of days a student must have served on active duty to be considered a veteran (Pursuant to an enlistment in the National Guard or Reserves, periods of active duty for training do not qualify a student as a veteran).
 Learn more on the Federal Student Aid website.

 Applicants who meet the criteria of the definition should check "yes" to the vet question on the Free Application for Federal Student Aid (FAFSA).